INRIX/Android-MobileSDK-External/README.md

 Quick Start Guide
 -------

-Download INRIX SDK .aar libraries and add to you project.
+Download the INRIX SDK .aar library files and add them to your project.
 These libraries can be found here: [sample-app/libs](sample-app/libs)

 Update your app's **build.gradle** to include INRIX SDK dependences